NVIDIA-NeMo/Run/docs/reference/glossary.md

 A packager that uses `git archive` to package version-controlled ML code for remote execution.
 Ensures only committed changes are deployed and maintains repository structure.

-### Gradient Accumulation

-A technique for simulating larger batch sizes by accumulating gradients across multiple forward/backward passes.
-NeMo Run launchers support gradient accumulation for memory-efficient training.

 ### HybridPackager

 A packager that combines multiple packaging strategies for complex ML codebases.
 Allows different packaging approaches for models, data processing, and utilities.

-## I

-### Interactive Development

-Development workflow using persistent compute resources (like RayCluster) for iterative model development, debugging, and experimentation.

-## J

-### Job

-A single ML task execution with associated executor and metadata.
-Jobs can be training runs, inference jobs, or data processing tasks.

-### Job Group

-A collection of related ML jobs (e.g., hyperparameter sweep, model ensemble training).
-Supports dependencies and coordinated execution.

-### Job Directory

-The directory where job-specific files, logs, checkpoints, and artifacts are stored.
-Each ML job gets its own subdirectory within the experiment directory.

 ## L